-If you're using the desktop, there are three ways of getting a command line so you can enter \ Commands:
+If you're using the desktop, there are three ways of getting a command line so you can enter Commands:

-- Open an Edit task window using Edit's icon bar menu. - Press F12 to temporarily leave the desktop. - Press Ctrl-Shift-F12 to permanently leave the desktop.
+- Open a task window by pressing Ctrl-F12, or by choosing Task window from the Task Manager's icon bar menu. - Temporarily leave the desktop by pressing F12, or by choosing Commands from the Task Manager's icon bar menu. - Permanently leave the desktop by choosing Exit from the Task Manager's icon bar menu.

+The Internet module's Commands

-Commands stored as the !RunI Commands: mage file within the application.
-It provides three InetConfig Increase Internet module storage allocation InetGateway Toggle IP packet forwarding InetInfo Display Internet module internal statistics.
-Running the Internet a the above Commands. application loads the Internet module; you can then use The absolute programs There are also a set of file is a program that Internet application.
-Th f commands that are provided as Absolute files (ie each performs one command) in the bin subdirectory of the ese are: ARP Address resolution display and control IfConfig Configure network interface parameters IfRConfig Configure network interface parameters from a remote server Ping Send ICMP ECHO_REQUEST packets to network hosts Route Manually manipulate the routing tables Telnet User interface to the Telnet protocol Tftp Trivial file transfer program.
-Running the Internet application adds the bin subdirectory to variable Run\$Path.
-RISC OS then knows where to find Commands, so you can use them directly from the command line. application adds the bin subdirectory to the system RISC OS then knows where to find the above nuse them directly from the command line.
-Although the above a treated them as Con the same way. re actually programs, in the section that follows we've nmands because you're most likely to use them in just
+The core of the Internet application is a module named Internet.
+It is stored as the !RunImage file within the application.
+It provides three Commands:

+Command Use Page InetConfig Increase Internet module storage allocation 85 InetGateway Toggle IP packet forwarding 86 InetInfo Display Internet module internal statistics 87

+Running the Internet application loads the Internet module; you can then use the above Commands

+The absolute programs

+There are also a set of commands that are provided as Absolute files (ie each file is a program that performs one command) in the bin subdirectory of the Internet application.
+These are:

+Command Use Page ARP Address resolution display and control 78 IfConfig Configure network interface parameters 82 IfRConfig Configure network interface parameters from a remote server 84 Ping Send ICMP ECHO_REQUEST packets to network hosts 88 Route Manually manipulate the routing tables 90 Telnet User interface to the Telnet protocol 98 Tftp Trivial file transfer program 103

+Running the Internet application adds the bin subdirectory to the system variable Run\$Path.
+RISC OS then knows where to find the above Commands, so you can use them directly from the command line.

+Although the above are actually programs, in the section that follows we've treated them as Commands because you're most likely to use them in just the same way.

+The Ethernet driver modules' Commands

+The Ethernet driver modules (held in the drivers subdirectory of the application) each provide a single Command to give information.
+The Ether3 module also provides a configuration command:

+Command Use Page Configure Ether3 Sets the configured state of Acorn Ethernet 3 cards 80 EnInfo Display details of physical interface activity, including their physical addresses 81

+Running the Internet application loads any appropriate Ethernet driver modules; you can then use any of the above Commands that are relevant to your interface(s).

-The RouteD \ Commands
+The RouteD Commands